Active aero that reacts to grip loss before it happens

 The UI shows the stepped and inverse response between the front and rear wing angles, and how they both operate about an intermediate "DRS"/neutral value.

-Both wings now operate about different neutral values (offset from each other, and from their maximum a.o.a.).
+Both wings now operate about different non-zero neutral values (offset from each other, and from their maximum a.o.a.).
 When there's clean airflow, this seems to be a value of around 120 for Angle0, and 100 for Angle1.

 While playing around with the DRS and yaw moment sliders towards the end of testing, the wire connecting the front wing to its servo came off.
 This meant the front wing was stuck at about 75% actuation.
 This gave an accidental example of the damage-adaption capability of the system: when the DRS and yaw moment sliders are returned to 0 at the start of the recording, the command to the front wing is for max a.o.a. (or at least within a couple of degrees depending on any small corrections required), but it's not getting the pressure it expected and so the rear wing remains backed-off to maintain balance even with the "damage".
 The pause button functionality is also demonstrated.

 To be honest, I have my doubts that this system would actually provide enough benefit in a driver-friendly way to justify installation on a real car.
 It was a lot of fun to conceive, build, and program though, and as I said at the start, the concept was really a chance to learn a few new things.
-For a car that already has active aero, it could still be an interesting addition given there's not any retrofitting required other than the pneumatic tubing and some circuitry (assuming the existing actuation motors are fast enough).
+For a car that already has active aero, it could still be an interesting addition given there's not any retrofitting required other than the pneumatic tubing and sensors (assuming the existing actuation motors are fast enough).
 Maybe one day I'll have the time and money to make a full-scale test to get a proper conclusion...